What we'll be doing

 Changes to variables will require a redeploy, which can be triggered from the project's home.

-Your project will automatically deploy when you create your environment for the first time, and the right cloud infrastructure will be automatically provisioned.
+Your project will automatically deploy when you create a stack and the right cloud infrastructure will be automatically provisioned.
 It will also deploy each time you push to the

 linked branch selected when creating your environment.